JuliXnCXm/scraper/README.md

         ├── .gitignore         <- Files to ignore by `git`.
         │
         ├── environment.yml    <- The requirements file for reproducing the analysis environment.
         │
         └── README.md          <- The top-level README for developers using this project.

+---

+    <- The requirements file for reproducing the analysis environment.
+        │
+        └── README.md          <- The top-level README for developers using this project.